jfhammell/stcolumba/pages/pages-root-folder/index.md

   title: "COVID-19"
   url: /2020/amber-stage/
   image: widget-covid-19-640x384.png
+  text: "Due to the provincial lockdown, in-person worship services and facility rentals will be suspended from December 26 until January 23."
-  text: "Precautions have been put in place following the diocese pandemic plan to ensure a safe worship space.<br/>Due to the provincial lockdown, in-person worship services will be suspended from December 26 until January 23."
+#  text: "Precautions have been put in place following the diocese pandemic plan to ensure a safe worship space.<br/>Due to the provincial lockdown, in-person worship services will be suspended from December 26 until January 23."

 #widget3:
 #  title: "Facilities"